 It's no wonder that Canadian insurance companies don't offer Example A. Catering to the market's psychology, it's logical and rational for them to only offer Examples B and C. They do call B and C longevity insurance, even though from a purist's perspective the pure longevity insurance element (which is A) may be much smaller than perceived (as in B), or non-existent (as in C).
-It's not as if insurance companies don't underwrite A. They do, routinely, because both B and C are sold in the belief that they include A.
+It's not as if insurance companies don't underwrite A. They do, routinely, because both B and C include A.